MobilityDB/MobilityDB/doc/contributing/distance_design_notes.md

 minimum, the segment — turning point and per-instant endpoints alike — cannot lower it and is skipped.
 The bound is planar; a planar box separation is not a lower bound on a geodesic distance, so the geodetic path takes no prune.

+Contact is the measure-zero boundary of intersection: two values touch only where the signed gap is exactly zero.
+A strictly positive `nad` therefore rejects a pair from `touches` without removing any touching instant, and the result is unchanged down to the byte.
+The same lower-bound reject does **not** transfer to `contains` or `covers`, which hold across an open sub-interval rather than at a single instant — a pair whose exact discs are already apart can still have their polygonal approximations overlap, so a containment prefilter built on the exact gap disagrees with a containment kernel built on the approximation.
+Containment is made exact by computing the gap directly (§2), not by pruning an approximate kernel.

 ### Why bounded predicates get the box for free and distance does not